Locked Out of PayPal? A Calm Guide to Getting Paid as a Freelancer (2026)

 Getting Started

-If you're reading this without an active freeze: set up the alternate rail today as insurance.
+If you're reading this without an active review: set up the alternate rail today as insurance.
 The cost is ten minutes; the value is "I will never lose a week of revenue to a single processor's risk model."

 Related reading: